BorderTech/java-common/README.md

 </property>
 ```

-### Build tools module for override artefacts
+#### Build tools module for override artefacts

 If your project has multiple modules and you want to provide the same override/exclude files for all the submodules, then a good solution is to use a `build-tools` module similar to [java-common/build-tools](https://github.com/BorderTech/java-common/tree/master/build-tools).

-Define a `build-tools` submodule that holds the override/exclude files and then define the plugins you want to override in the project parent pom with the custom build-tools module as a dependency.
+Once you have created a build-tools submodule, define the plugins you want to override in the project parent pom with the custom build-tools module as a dependency.

 ``` xml
 <!-- Example of adding a custom build-tools module to spotbugs -->